 Mr. Crews has been part of the teams advising:

-- ENGIE North America Inc. (f/k/a GDF SUEZ Energy North America, Inc. – Pending $3.3 billion sale of its portfolio of electric generating plants in Texas, New England, and the Mid-Atlantic states to Atlas Power Finance, LLC, and in its $1.2 billion sale of FirstLight Power Resources Holdings, Inc. to Public Sector Pension Investment Board.
+- ENGIE North America Inc. (f/k/a GDF SUEZ Energy North America, Inc.) – $1.2 billion sale of FirstLight Power Resources Holdings, Inc. to Public Sector Pension Investment Board and pending $3.3 billion sale of its portfolio of electric generating plants in Texas, New England, and the Mid-Atlantic states to Atlas Power Finance, LLC.

 - EQT Infrastructure Fund – Acquisition of Synagro Technologies, Inc. under a Chapter 11 plan of reorganization (and conversion from asset sale under Section 363 to plan of reorganization).